netenglabs/bgperf2/README.md

 gobgp,gobgp,2.29.0,100,100,5,2,0,2,24.07,554,0.045,,2021-08-02,32,62.82GB
 ```

-As you might notice, the interesting statistics are show twice, once in an easy to read format and the second
+As you might notice, the interesting statistics are shown twice, once in an easy to read format and the second
 in a CSV format to easily copy and paste to do analysis later.

 To change a target implementation, use `-t` option.